What is life in Havana like?

 As a woman I have experienced catcalling but no one has ever gotten in my personal space.
 As I am used to traveling in Latin America I don’t even hear the catcalling anymore.

 Cuba isn’t crime-free, but violent crime is rare and you won’t find guns.
-Drug possession carries very steep fines of prison.
+Drug possession carries very steep fines or time in prison.